Legal & Navigation Services

 • Finding accessible and appropriate social services

-• Understanding your rights and options if you immigration status is creating barriers to services like school, healthcare or housing
+• Understanding your rights and options if your immigration status is creating barriers to services like school, healthcare or housing

 Who is eligible?